fmeiraf/LLM-budget-assistant/README.md

 - Create a dashboard for me to check the data
 - Provide tips on how I could save more money or achieve my goals

+# Running as locally

+### For first set up or updates in the containeer
+- Run:
+    - docker-compose up -d

 # Tech stack

 - **Frontend** : Discord
 - **Database**: ? probably mySQL
 - **LLM**: GPT 3.5 (or other OpenAI model..)
 - **Prompting**: Guardrails